gurevichlab/nerpa/README.md

 They will help us to improve Nerpa further.
 In particular, we would love to hear your thought on desired features of the future Nerpa web service.

-If you have any troubles running Nerpa, please attach `nerpa.log` from the output directory.
+If you have any troubles running Nerpa, please attach `nerpa.log` and `warnings.log` from the output directory.